 The chances of relapse get reduced

 Our recovery coaching tools help our patients to stay in recovery.
 They’re less likely to regain their need for the drug they were abusing.
-In a small study, it has been proven that when patients receive recovery coaching during substance abuse treatment, only a small percentage relapse.
+A small study has proven that when patients receive recovery coaching during substance abuse treatment, only a small percentage relapse.

 We show people how to enjoy life

-Having life coaching and addiction recovery at the Master Center is all about enjoying life.
-In many cases, people become addicted to alcohol and drugs due to issues in life, which have caused an adverse effect on them.
-Our recovery coaches help the patient to see the best in life; they allow them to see what’s worth living for.
-We often get recovery patients who tell us that they feel vulnerable and weak.
-When our expert coaches are dealing with patients, they never think low of them, they’ve been in their same position.
+Life coaching and addiction recovery at the Master Center are all about enjoying life.
+In many cases, people become addicted to alcohol and drugs due to issues in life that have harmed them.
+Our recovery coaches help the patient see the best in life; they allow them to see what’s worth living for.
+We often get recovery patients who tell us they feel vulnerable and weak.
+When our expert coaches deal with patients, they never think low of them; they’ve been in the same position.
 They understand how hard it is to have an addiction and the unpleasant effect that it can have on themselves and their family.
 We help our patients to feel empowered, resourceful, and reliable, as we know that that’s who they truly are inside.
-We show recovering addicts that their addiction doesn’t define them and that there is a real way forward.
+We show recovering addicts that their addiction doesn’t define them and a real way forward.

 Help at every step of the way

 At the Master Center, we provide highly trained and professional coaches that can meet all of your needs.
 Our staff members combine experience, professional training, and a true desire to help recovering addicts from all walks of life.
-When yourself or a loved one needs professional support to fulfill their personal recovery goal setting, it’s worth having an expert in recovery coaching services.
-Our coaches will provide support and hope to our patients so that they can recover from their addiction.
-Without a professional service, those who are in need risk relapsing by not having a recovery coach, our patients can still live a normal life including going to work knowing that if they need to contact their coach they can do so at any time.
+When yourself or a loved one needs professional support to fulfill their recovery goal setting, it’s worth having an expert in recovery coaching services.
+Our coaches will provide support and hope to our patients to recover from their addiction.
+Without professional service, those in need risk relapsing by not having a recovery coach.
+Our patients can still live a normal life, including going to work knowing that if they need to contact their coach, they can do so at any time.